 Contributor Andrea Pflaumer shares a surprising take on how to be lazy but still beautiful!
 Enjoy, dear reader.

 “Beautiful.”
 Now that’s a loaded term.
 Ask 20 people what is considered beautiful and you will get 20 different answers.
+Each answer is shaped by personal opinion, highlighting the subjectivity of beauty.
 Contemporary ideas of beauty are often skewed by cultural and commercial influences.
-So let’s consider some fundamental principles from the world of art to help frame what might be considered beautiful.
+So let’s consider some fundamental principles from the world of art to help frame what might be considered beautiful, keeping in mind that our understanding of beauty is shaped by perspective.

 What is Beauty, What is Laziness?